skadakar/taky-docker-installer/README.md

 It will also create the client files for users to connect.

 It assumes that you know how to remote into a server and that you are running a pretty standard ubuntu.
-It's only been validated on a digitalocean.com droplet.
+It's only been validated on a digitalocean.com droplet - Any other platform might need tweaking.

 You must have port 8089 and 8443 open for this to work.